XRP Testnet Has Been Reset

 Furthermore, to better accommodate the increased usage, the Testnet Faucet has been reconfigured to distribute 1,000 Testnet XRP at a time to new accounts, instead of 10,000.

 Currently, the Testnet is available and users can get new accounts and new Testnet XRP from the Testnet Faucet, but new accounts and transactions will be deleted again when the next reset occurs.

 If your test app relies on data being present in the Testnet ledger, we recommend building automated testing scripts that repopulate the Testnet with test data after a reset.
 For example, if your test finds that necessary data is not on the ledger, you can re-create it.

 Do not rely on the Testnet ledger's state.
 The data on it will be deleted when the next reset occurs.

 At this time, no amendments are enabled on the Testnet, so features such as Multi-signing, Escrow, and Payment Channels are currently unavailable.
 Following the latest reset, the status of Amendments in the Testnet should exactly match the current status of the Mainnet.
 Specifically, the Checks amendment will not be re-enabled at this time.

-This change does not have any bearing on the future status of the Checks amendment, but is being made to make the Testnet's transaction processing match the Mainnet as closely as possible.
+This change does not have any bearing on the future status of the Checks amendment, but is being made so that the Testnet's transaction processing matches the Mainnet as closely as possible.